Emergent non-Hermitian conservation laws at exceptional points

 As a direct verification, we directly simulate the dynamics of $\hat{C}_{1}$ for a two-site system using the protocol shown in Fig.~\ref{fig: IBMQC}(a) on the IBM quantum circuit simulator, the \emph{qasm\_simulator}, with the noise from \emph{ibm\_lagos} \citep{cross2018ibm}.
 As shown in Fig.~\ref{fig: IBMQC}(b), the expectation value of $\hat{C}_{1}$ evolves away from its initial value for finite $\Delta$, whereas it keeps unchanged for $\Delta=0$, indicating the emergence of a non-Hermitian COM at EP.

-\emph{Conclusions}.---We reveal a new class of distinct phenomena that is hinged on exceptional points in the non-Hermitian quantum systems, namely, the emergence of a series of non-Hermitian conservation laws.
+\emph{Conclusions}.
+We reveal a new class of distinct phenomena that is hinged on exceptional points in the non-Hermitian quantum systems, namely, the emergence of a series of non-Hermitian conservation laws.
 These emergent conservation laws can be systematically identified by employing generalized eigenvectors, and can be traced back to the presence of emergent symmetries in the auxiliary \emph{Hermitian} systems.
 Concrete simulations show that these emergent conserved dynamics can be observed in current digital quantum computing systems.
 We believe that our work will stimulate theoretical research on distinct properties associated with EPs in interacting non-Hermitian quantum many-body systems, particularly the dynamical behavior on a large time scale, as well as experimental efforts in directly observing these non-Hermitian conserved dynamics.
+Moreover, recent studies \cite{Marko_2019_PRL,Ilievski_2021_PRX,Ye_2022_PRL,David_2022_science} have shown that conserved charges associated with the $\text{SU}(2)$ Lie group in the Hermitian Heisenberg chain can exhibit Kardar-Parisi-Zhang (KPZ) dynamics in finite-temperature transport.
+This motivates the intriguing possibility that similar KPZ dynamics may emerge for non-Hermitian COMs at EPs, such as $\hat{C}_{2}$, which can be traced back to a conserved charge associated with the $\text{SU}(2)$ Lie group in the Hermitian Heisenberg chain.
+Another intriguing direction for future research is the study of the emergence of conservation laws in quantum systems subjected to microscopic uncertainties, such as quantum many-body systems exposed to thermal noise and quantum circuits influenced by random measurements, among other scenarios.